disha-satija/Face-Attendance-System/README.md

 # Face-Attendance-System
-This Face-Attendance-System is created using Python that captures the Face and marks the attendance .
+This Face-Attendance-System is created using Python that captures the registered face and marks the attendance .